-Chronic pain can be debilitating.
-While medication may provide temporary relief, it doesn’t offer a long-term solution.
+Pain can be debilitating.
+Medication may offer temporary relief, but it doesn’t provide a long-term solution.
 However, multiple studies of CBT have found that rewiring our thinking can promote resilience and has a profoundly positive impact on how we manage pain.

 In general, the human mind follows learned thinking patterns.
 In the simplest terms, a trigger situation creates a habitual response.
 If we wake up in the morning aware of a feeling of pain, then our automatic response may fixate on how the pain is going to ruin our day.